Odilomar/agriculture/README.md

 ## Description

-API desenvolvido com NestJS usando TypeORM e PostgreSQL para o seguinte teste: https://github.com/brain-ag/trabalhe-conosco
+API developed with NestJS using TypeORM and PostgreSQL for the following test: https://github.com/brain-ag/trabalhe-conosco

 ## Start up